In Search Of The Perfect Student Property InvestmentAnalysis, Buy To Let, Investment

 When choosing a property look for spacious study bedrooms, ample bathroom facilities (or even en suite rooms) a kitchen with ample cooking and laundry facilities, a pleasant communal area, fast broadband access and high standards of security.

-If you’re thinking of investing in student accommodation always take expert advice, including advice on local supply and demand from letting agents and university accommodation offices.
+Lastly: If you’re thinking of investing in student accommodation always take expert advice, including advice on local supply and demand from letting agents and university accommodation offices.
+They’ll usually be glad to tell you if there is a shortage of student property or a surplus, what and where students are looking to rent, and how much rent they expect to pay.